mel-project/docs.earendil.network/en/getting-started/pay.md

   outbound_min_debt_limit: -100
 ```

-This means Alice charges 5 nMELs for every packet Bob sends her, Bob can owe alice at most 50,000 nMELs before she disconnects from him, and Alice does not pay Bob anything to send packets to him.
+This means Alice charges 1 µMEL for every packet Bob sends her, Bob can owe alice at most 5,000 µMELs before she disconnects from him, and Alice does not pay Bob anything to send packets to him.

 ## Payment methods

 A node specifies all the payment methods they support in the `payment_methods` section of their config file.
-If two neighbors don't share any supported payment methods in common, they won't be able to connect (unless both of then charge a price of 0).
+If two neighbors don't share any supported payment methods in common, they won't be able to connect (unless they both charge a price of 0).

 We currently support 2 payment methods: on-chain payments on the Mel blockchain and proof-of-work.